serverless/serverless/docs/providers/aws/guide/plugins.md

 When your plugin extend other plugin events definition for a specific provider, you can use the `defineFunctionEventProperties` to extend event definition with your custom properties.

-For exemple, if your plugin adds support to a new `documentation` property on `http` event from `aws` provider, you should add validations rules inside your plugin constructor for this new property.
+For example, if your plugin adds support to a new `documentation` property on `http` event from `aws` provider, you should add validations rules inside your plugin constructor for this new property.

 ```javascript
 class NewEventPlugin {